amymehta/Repo1/journal.md

 #### Tasks Accomplished

 - Watched the tech talk video
-- Craeted a status entry
+- Created a status entry
-- Installed git on computer and tried working with it
+- Installed git on the computer and tried working with it

 #### Things I Learned

 - What markdown files are
 - How to navigate with git
-- How commiting changes works
+- How committing changes works

 #### Thoughts/Questions/Ideas

-- Markdown files are flexible and compatabile which could make them easier to work with
+- Markdown files are flexible and compatible which could make them easier to work with
-- I wonder how git can improve group work coordination
+- I wonder how it can improve group work coordination
 ---

 ## Day 2